 - a full copy of the standard library as source code

 It is our goal to eliminate this problem by having the official package come with an IDE, called ZIDE.
 Since PT5 the package includes this GUI editor and in each PT it is getting improved as part of the official development schedule.
 The command line compiler is married to ZIDE as development efforts go, so even if the compiler and library are 100% ready for the next release, if ZIDE has not been updated, we will delay the release until some new features have been added to it.
-ZIDE is supported on all platforms where the compiler is officially supported and requires a X server or Windows.
+ZIDE is supported on all platforms where the compiler is officially supported and requires a X server or Windows for now.
+It can be made to work under Cocoa, but no such implementation effort is currently under way.

 ZIDE is really not meant to be the best IDE in the world.
 Hopefully, other better tools will be created by third parties.
 ZIDE is there to offer a few much needed features and conveniences from day one!
 A few major features like syntax highlighting, code browsing, project creation and navigation, auto-complete, compiling and debugging are considered by us as being a worthwhile development effort.
 An early adopter will not be forced to use whatever tools one can muster because ZIDE will always be there if needed.
 To make sure that ZIDE is pleasant to use and has all the necessary features, the Z2 standard library is fully developed using ZIDE and ZIDE only.
 Additionally, non-automated testing is also done mostly using ZIDE.